Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 And while we do kind of get a reason for the former, Molluck ultimately ends up as a complete pushover, who always plays catch-up with Abe, never quite reaching him.
 If his blimp went down, nothing would have changed in the plot until the good ending.

+I personally really dislike this, because it trivializes his character.
+Molluck in Oddysee or even New 'n' Tasty was a threat that hung in Abe's neck.
+Short term he'd have Abe shot or gassed, long term he'd butcher his friends and (in a sense) family for a few bucks.

+Meanwhile in Soulstorm he is pretty much an unintentional comic relief character always getting dunked on by literally everyone.
+I understand that he's crestfallen and this is him on his lowest, but he really lost all what made him scary.
+Even in the ending he's pretty much sidelined while the Pilot Slig does everything.

 ## Stoopy

 **Type:** Nitpick